realkarych/teleplate/USAGE_GUIDE.md

 1) Create repo by this template

 2) Configure bot settings.
 Bot has 2 modes: **development**, **production**.
-On develop stage, use .env, on prod stage use prod.env
+On develop stage, use .env, on prod stage use prod.env.
+This modes added for effective development.
+In my case, I has a temporary test bot for development on local machine (configures in .env), and production bot that starts on server & configures in prod.env.
+Default mode: development.
+You should set mode in main.py.
+How to configure file:
-    - Remove .example from prod.env.example
+    - Remove .example from prod.env.example / .env.example
-    - Fill correct data into prod.env
+    - Fill correct data into prod.env / .env
-    - If you use redis, add variables to prod.env | .env:
+    - If you use redis, add variables to prod.env / .env:
       `redis_host`, `redis_port`, `redis_db`.

 3) Configure system: